learn-co-students/return-string-data-lab-v-000/README.md

 ## Instructions

-1. Add a product `description` and an `inventory` count to the `Product` model, then create an index page for all products that displays name, price, and a truncated description, but no inventory.
+1. Add a product `description` and an `inventory` count to the `Product` model, then create an index page for all products that displays name and a truncated description, but not inventory.
+Also create the new product page so you can add new products, otherwise the rest of this might be kind of underwhelming!
 2. Add a route and action that gets just a product description as a plain string.
 3. Add another route and action that checks if inventory is available.